dhylands/rshell/README.rst

     cat FILENAME...

-Concatinates files and sends to stdout.
+Concatenates files and sends to stdout.

 cd
 --